Support Athens by Locals!

 Right next to the train station entrance, lies Ifestou street, home to the most popular flea market in Athens.
 It was once called Yusurum, named after a Jewish entrepreneur who was the first to open up an antique shop there and attract attention to Monastiraki and its narrow alleyways.

 More recently, Monastiraki has been revamped and renovated to take the form you see in modern travel guides today.
 Its square has been paved with mosaic blocks of cast iron and marble that create a linear design that symbolizes the movements of Mediterranean peoples through the course of history.

 Monastiraki is quick to become the favorite place in Athens for many visitors – and for a good reason.
 Apart from the historical buildings, the iconic neighborhood is home to an abundance of restaurants, rooftop bars, cozy cafes, and, of course, numerous souvlaki joints.

 In fact, it’s probably the best place in Athens to try some authentic traditional street food, like gyros, kebabs, and all other kinds of treats.

 When the feast is over and you’re ready to go, head down the bohemian Ifestou street and explore myriad shops that have almost everything on offer – peculiar souvenirs, clothing, memorabilia, old vinyl records, and the time-honored leather sandals.

 Around the middle of the street, you’ll come across Abyssinia square, a quaint small opening that is ideal for a pitstop and a glass of cold coffee at one of its rooftop cafes.

-Finally, don’t omit to explore the streets of Psyrri that lie on the north.
-This tiny district looks like it has remained unaltered by time, but its vibrant nightlife makes it one of the best places in Athens to be at after sundown.
+Finally, don’t omit to explore the streets of Psyrri that lie in the north.
+This tiny district looks like it has remained unaltered by time, but its vibrant nightlife makes it one of the best places in Athens to be after sundown.